zeinnicholas/community-guidelines/.github/CONTRIBUTING.md

 ### Please do not report security issues on GitHub

-Join our [Managed Security Bug Bounty program](https://elemn.to/bug-bounty) instead and help us maintain Elementor a secure software in a responsible way.
+Join our [Managed Security Bug Bounty program](https://elemn.to/bug-bounty) instead and help us maintain Elementor, a secure software, responsibly.

-#### To learn more about our security efforts and how to contact us for security inquiries, please visit our [Trust Center](https://elemn.to/gh-to-trust-center).
+**To learn more about our security efforts and how to contact us for security inquiries, please visit our [Trust Center](https://elemn.to/gh-to-trust-center).**

 ## How to Report a Bug